Richard Müller-Freienfels

 Richard Müller-Freienfels (1882–1949) was a German philosopher, psychologist and social critic.
 He was "one of the most important mediators of empirical psychology" to poetics.

 Life

 Müller-Freienfels was born in Bad Ems on 7 August 1882.
 He was a lecturer and writer at the Berlin Trade School (Handelsschule Berlin).
+Müller-Freienfels joind the Nazi Party in 1933.
 He died on 12 December 1949 in Weilburg.